 Assemble the Dressing

-- Add the sautéed vegetables, salt, pepper, and poultry seasoning.
+- To the cornbread mixture, add the sautéed vegetables, salt, pepper, and poultry seasoning.
 Mix well.
 Stop at this point and taste the mixture.
 You may need a little more salt.
 Remember, that’s a big dish of dressing to season.

-- Lightly beat the eggs and add them to the dressing mixture.
+- Once the seasoning is right, lightly beat the eggs and stir them well into the dressing mixture.

 Even if you think the dressing is too wet, it’s probably not.
 It took me a long time to learn that.
 It’s just one of those cook-by-feel lessons that you acquire through making a traditional recipe over and over.